Roman Dobrokhotov: Career

+Slon.ru

+He joined the Russian online newspaper Slon.ru in April 2010 and worked there as an editor and correspondent.

 On May 26, 2011, in response to the "Appeal to the country's leadership with a request to change the cultural policy of Russia", he organized a collection of signatures on his blog under the "Open letter to cultural figures".

 On June 7, 2011, a political debate between the Nashi and Solidarnost movements took place at the ArteFAQ club in Moscow.
 Maria Kislitsyna and Gleb Krainik spoke on behalf of Nashi, Roman Dobrokhotov, Kostantin Yankauskas and Anastasia Rybachenko on behalf of Solidarnost.
 In June 2011, he took part in the forum of civil activists "Antiseliger".
 In 2012, he accepted an offer to participate in the Seliger (forum) and gave a lecture there on corruption in the Kremlin, in which he spoke about businessman Yury Kovalchuk, his son Boris Kovalchuk, Gennady Timchenko and about "Mikhail Ivanovich" (Vladimir Putin's pseudonym).

 Dobrokhotov became one of the founders of the "Party of December 5" in the summer of 2012.
 He was nominated together with Sergei Davidis, Anna Karetnikova, Pyotr Tsarkov, Maria Baronova and eight other candidates from the "Party of December 5" in the elections to the Russian Opposition Coordination Council, which took place in October 2012.

 In January 2013, Dobrokhotov became the author of the Come-Out Week project dedicated to the problems of the LGBT community.
 In 2013, he resigned from Slon.ru along with part of the editorial board.
 Andrei Goryanov, then editor-in-chief of Slon.ru, commenting on Dobrokhotov's dismissal, said: "It was impossible to work with him further.
 He does not see himself as a journalist, but rather a politician."

+The Insider

 On 30 September 2021, the Federal Security Service (FSB) raided Dobrokhotov's home, where his wife lived, and his parents’ apartment in Moscow after he allegedly crossed the border illegally and has been placed on a wanted list.